ffivaz/frontend-nanodegree-arcade-game/README.md

 -----

 To score a win, the boy has to cross the road and reach the water without touching a bug.
 Collecting stars is a bonus.
-Touching a bug puts you back to the beginning.
+Touching a bug puts you back to the beginning and resets the counters.
 How many stars can you catch in 30 seconds?
 How many times can you reach the water in 30 seconds?